GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 - CHIRPS monthly or seasonal data: How to define seasons? -> look at rain seasons in mdg or simply DJF, MAM
 - Should I explain my choice for `Daily_RNL` instead of `Daily_SAT`?
+- Is the question: *How widespread are rainfall deficits in the districts?* OR *How widespread are rainfall deficits where livelihoods depend on rainfall?*

 ### Workflow: Mapping hazard recurrence